CjScout/CMDShortcuts/README.md

 Note: All outputs go to command line unless otherwise noted, in which case they will be stored in a file called output.txt in the System32 folder.

+## Repository Structure

+This is the main branch that all releases are based on.
+If you would like to test experimential features, please see the experimental branch.
+Once features have been tested they will be added to this branch.

 ## Catagories:
 - Network Tools
 - Disk Tools